trishaganesh/SCU-Pipelined-CPU/README.md

 n = 2: 46*2 = 92 ns
 n > 2: (37n-26)*2 < Execution Time < (40n-32)*2 = 74n-52 ns < Execution Time < 80n-64 ns

+### #5: Verification
+For verification, a testbench, exercising the 32-bit SCU pipelined CPU and its full instruction set was developed.
+Arithmetic operations (ADD, SUB, NEG, INC), memory operations (LD, ST), control flow (J, BRZ, BRN), and SVPC were included.
+The register and the data memory were initialized with representative values to test a variety of scenarios.
+The test bench runs the entire assembly program on the CPU, simulating all pipeline stages, and captures signals such as PC, instruction fetch, register reads/writes, ALU results, and control signals across the IF, ID, EX, MEM, and WB stages.